Common Agricultural Policy: Initial years

 In 1962 the European Agricultural Guidance and Guarantee Fund was founded to provide money for the CAP's market regimes.
 A year later, two arms of the Fund were established, the Guarantee side implemented market and price support and the Guidance part supplied structural aid.
 A Community regulation of 1964 provided detailed arrangements for the working of the Fund, including for estimating export refunds, the Community's main tool for controlling the market.
 Market regimes had been implemented for most agricultural produce by the end of the decade.
 An agreement in 1966 facilitated the completion of the single market for agriculture (which came into effect a year later), a single price support system and uniform protection against imports from outside countries.
 Hallstein hailed this agreement as the single most important stage in forging European unity because it helped to complete the CAP.

 The six member states individually strongly intervened in their agricultural sectors, in particular with regard to what was produced, maintaining prices for goods and how farming was organised.
 The intervention posed an obstacle to free trade in goods while the rules continued to differ from state to state since freedom of trade would contradict the intervention policies.
 Some members, particularly France, and all farming professional organisations wanted to maintain strong state intervention in agriculture.
-That could not be achieved unless policies were harmonized and transferred to the European Community level.
+That could not be achieved unless policies were harmonised and transferred to the European Community level.

 By 1962, three major principles had been established to guide the CAP: market unity, community preference and financial solidarity.
 Since then, the CAP has been a central element in the European institutional system.

 In June 1965 negotiations on the CAP came to halt in Brussels when the French delegation of the EEC, under the direction of Charles de Gaulle, decided to pull out of further discussion on the use of foreign levies and national budgets to support a budget for the Community.
 This was known as the Empty Chair Crisis.
-Talks resumed after January 1966, but the issue of the Community's own resources was only finalized three years later in the agricultural marathon 19–22 December 1969 when the Council adopted that agricultural levies would be allocated to the Community in their entirety and customs duties would be allocated progressively to the Community, in order to avoid excessive disruption of national budgets.
+Talks resumed after January 1966, but the issue of the Community's own resources was only finalised three years later in the agricultural marathon 19–22 December 1969 when the Council adopted that agricultural levies would be allocated to the Community in their entirety and customs duties would be allocated progressively to the Community, in order to avoid excessive disruption of national budgets.